-According to a recent review out of Sloan-Kettering in the journal Oncology, for about $16,000, you can fly to a clinic in Mexico, and spend three weeks consuming “fresh, raw fruit and vegetable juices,”—okay—“eliminating salt from the diet…” So far, so good.
-And, “taking supplements such as potassium, [vitamin] B12, thyroid hormone, pancreatic enzymes,” and, supposedly, “detoxifying [the] liver with coffee enemas to stimulate metabolism.”
-I do not dispute that coffee enemas would not be stimulating, but would not recommend them, due to the whole “they could kill you” thing.
+According to a recent review out of Sloan-Kettering in the journal Oncology, for about $16,000, you can fly to a clinic in Mexico, and spend three weeks “consuming fresh raw fruit and vegetable juices” and “eliminating salt from the diet.”
+Sounds pretty benign.
+Patients are also given a number of supplements, including pancreatic enzymes, as well as coffee enemas to “stimulate metabolism.”
+I do not deny that coffee enemas would be stimulating, but I don’t recommend them, given the case reports I note in my two-minute video, Gerson Therapy For Cancer—in which they’ve killed people.
+Is oral coffee okay?
+See my video Coffee and Cancer.

 To their credit, modern Gerson practitioners have moved away from the original tenets of the plan—which included feeding people raw calf liver smoothies—after too many people died from systemic blood infections.
-After learning of the outbreak, staff at the Gerson Institute decided the policy of drinking blended liver was to be altered, and instead started injecting raw liver instead.
+(These infections were from the same fecal bacteria in chicken that I cover in my video Poultry and Paralysis.)
+After learning of the outbreak, staff at the Gerson Institute decided that the policy of drinking blended liver was to be altered, and they apparently started injecting raw liver instead.

-But, hey, conventional cancer treatments are no walk in the park, either, right?
-You do them in hopes that they’ll work.
-So, how does the Gerson therapy compare?
-The first formal investigation into the treatment was back in 1947, and in the 65 years since, there’s been about a dozen studies published in the scientific literature.
-And, most came to the same conclusion—that Gerson therapy is useless, or, worse.
-In tomorrow’s video, I’ll show you some of the data.
+But, hey, conventional cancer treatments are no walk in the park, either!
+The reason people choose them is in hopes that they work.
+How does the Gerson therapy compare?
+The first formal investigation into the treatment was back in 1947, and in the 65 years since, there have been over a dozen studies published.
+Most came to the same conclusion: Gerson therapy is useless or worse.